 To obtain a Place of Assembly Certificate of Operation, complete a PA1 Form and instructions, and read the service notice for more information.
 To request a Place of Assembly job folder, you can now go to the Records Room on the 3rd Floor of the Department of Buildings Manhattan Borough Office.

-As of May 7, 2013, Place of Assembly Certificates of Operation do not expire.
-Within one year after the issue date of the Place of Assembly Certificate of Operation, a Place of Assembly must receive a Place of Assembly Permit from the New York City Fire Department.
+Local Law 2/2013, effective May 7, 2013, stipulates that the Department of Buildings can issue Place of Assembly Certificates of Operation for a term of one year.
+Within one year after the issuance date of such Place of Assembly Certificate of Operation, a Place of Assembly must receive a Place of Assembly Permit from the New York City Fire Department.
 This Permit expires annually and will be renewed based on the results of the Fire Department’s annual inspections.

 For certificates issued pre-BIS (with a DOB job number fewer than nine digits), a new Place of Assembly Certificate of Operation is required for: